Get Started

 Parallel Builds

-Parallel builds must be configured in your CI setup, in the workflow steps related to Coveralls.
+To leverage parallel builds in Coveralls, you need to configure them within your CI setup, specifically in the workflow steps that interact with Coveralls.

-Given that it can be difficult to guarantee accurate coverage reports for pull_request builds—since they may be based on two-dot diff comparisons instead of three-dot diff comparisons—below are our recommendations on the ideal CI configurations to reliably receive accurate coverage reports at Coveralls.
+Given that it can be difficult to guarantee accurate coverage reports for pull request buildssince they may be based on two-dot diff comparisons instead of three-dot diff comparisons—below are our recommended CI configurations to reliably receive accurate coverage reports at Coveralls.

-Beyond stating our ideal and minimum recommendations, for clarity we’ve also listed recommendations by build type.
+Beyond stating our ideal and minimum recommendations, for clarity we’ve also listed these recommendations by build type.

 K.I.S.S.
 Recommendation